Madeleine Sackler: O.G. and It's a Hard Truth Ain't It (2018)

 Sackler made two films that were filmed entirely in prison.
-One is fictional drama titled O.G. and the second is a cinéma vérité-style documentary called It's a Hard Truth Ain't It.
+One is a fictional drama titled O.G. and the second is a cinéma vérité-style documentary called It's a Hard Truth Ain't It.
 Sackler and her production crew filmed in Pendleton Correctional Facility in Indiana.
 This is the first time that a fiction and non-fiction film have been filmed entirely inside a Level 4 prison.

 O.G. is Sackler's first fictional film; she is the director and a producer.
 It features over one-hundred-twenty prison inmates as lead actors and extras, as well as dozens of guards.
 The plot follows an older prison inmate, played by Jeffrey Wright, who on the verge of release befriends a younger inmate.
 The role of the younger inmate was played by an actual inmate Theothus Carter, who was in prison for drug dealing and fighting.
 The script for O.G. has been modeled after the real experiences of prison inmates.
 The film has been credited as not following traditional prison movie clichés, such as an evil warden, rape scene, or solitary confinement segment, but rather focusing on the prison as a village.
 Sackler became interested in the prison system while filming her first documentary The Lottery, about the public education system.
 The connection between education, or lack thereof, and incarceration inspired her to create O.G.
-O.G. is coproduced by George Clooney and Grant Heslov's company Smokehouse Pictures In 2019 HBO bought the rights to the film.
+O.G. is coproduced by George Clooney and Grant Heslov's company Smokehouse Pictures.
+In 2019 HBO bought the rights to the film.

 It's a Hard Truth Ain't It is cinéma vérité-style documentary directed and produced by Sackler.
 During the five-year production time of the film O.G., Sackler simultaneously recorded interviews and led a documentary filmmaking workshop for inmates at Pendleton Correctional Facility.
 It's a Hard Truth Ain't It features inmate's footage and interviews, as well as animation by Yoni Goodman.